MobilityData/gtfs-grading-scheme/scheme.md

 | `0` | The `trip_headsign` precision is reduced but can still be reasoned by the rider to match the official trip headsign name on maps, timetables, vehicle signage and in-station signage. |
 | `-1` | The `trip_headsign` is ambiguous, confusing, or entirely inconsistent with official maps, timetables, vehicle signage and in-station signage. |

-## Grade summary
+## Grading
-Recall that the goal of the GTFS Grading Scheme is to ensure that GTFS datasets reflect the rider-facing information that is seen and understood in the real world.
-What the rider sees of the GTFS data should translate unambiguously to reality.
-Grades will be reported for each field name within each `agency_id` and `route_type` that are being assessed.
-This disaggregated level of grading will provide a clear indication of the fields which will need to be improved before being production ready.
-Each sample entry that will be assessed will earn a certain number of points depending on the assessment criteria applied for that field name.<br>

-If a sampled field value earns at least one point of `-1`, the entire field will be flagged as “Rejected” and will not pass onto the Grading Scheme process below.
-A “Rejected” status indicates that the entire field must be improved before being used in production.
-Fields that receive no `-1` points will be subject to the Grading Scheme below.
 Points will be aggregated and weighted according to the number of samples to yield a nominal grade for the field:<br><br>
 `nominal grade = (sum of field points) / (number of sample entries)`

 | Nominal grade | Dataset grade | Description |